 order to require consideration of the effects of systems on structures.

 These proposed special conditions are similar to those previously

 applied except that the scope is limited to new fuel system features

 As discussed above, these special conditions are applicable to the

-feature, the special conditions would apply to that model as well.
+special conditions would apply to that model as well.

 This action affects only certain novel or unusual design features